China golf out of the rough? PGA, club maker Honma bet on post-Olympic boom

 German sportswear maker Adidas said in May it aimed to sell most of its money-losing golf business including TaylorMade and Adams, while Nike in August said it was looking to the exit golf equipment business.

-But for Honma, which will have a market capitalisation of about HK$6 billion ($773 million) the time was right to prepare for expansion in China.
+But for Honma, the time was right to prepare for expansion in China.
 Based in Japan but controlled by Chinese businessman and chairman Liu Jianguo, Honma's clubs can fetch as much as nearly $5,000 for a top-of-the-range set, with celebrities including Donald Trump reported to be fans.

-"We have to prepare to capture the market in case the demand explodes one day," said Honma's Liu, speaking at a pre-IPO event. ($1 = 7.7574 Hong Kong dollars)
+But if Honma's market debut was any indication, that explosion in demand for its clubs could take some time.
+Its shares were down 8.5 percent in afternoon trade to give it a market capitalization of HK$5.5 billion ($710 million).

+"I doubt if golfers are still going to want to be so showy with expensive clubs when concern over the crackdown on graft is still haunting every industry," said Alex Wong, Hong Kong-based director at Ample Finance Group.